-6.1.2 Vanguard's IT Overhaul
+6.1.1 Vanguard's IT Overhaul

 In 2014, the asset manager Vanguard decided to overhaul its information technology (IT) infrastructure.
 To do so, it solicited bids from several service providers.
-Each bidder provided two separate bids, all of which are detailed in table 2.
-Our job is to assess these bids assuming Vanguard's cost of capital is 12% and decide which one is best.
+Each bidder provided two separate bids, all of which are detailed in table 1.
+Our job is to assess these bids assuming Vanguard's cost of capital is 12% and select the best one.

-Cash Flows \$100 million up-front cost to Vanguard for services rendered. \$60 million of cost savings in each of the following three years.
-Same cost savings as Cisco 1, \$60 million each year over the next three years.
-Now, the costs to Vanguard for services rendered are spread out over time. \$20 million of the cost is required up-front, and \$35 million of the cost is incurred in each of the following three years. \$100 million up-front cost to Vanguard for services rendered. \$90 million, \$70 million, and \$5 million of cost savings in each of the following three years, respectively.
-Juniper will pay Vanguard \$50 million up-front as an incentive and guarantee \$75 million in cost savings at the end of the second year.
-Vanguard will have to pay Juniper \$60 million at the end of the first year. \$20 million up-front cost to Vanguard for services rendered. \$20 million of cost savings in each of the following three years.
-Huawei will pay Vanguard \$50 million immediately as an incentive and guarantee \$50 million in cost savings each year for the next two years.
+Bid Cash Flows Cisco 1 \$100 million up-front cost to Vanguard for services rendered. \$60 million of cost savings in each of the following three years.
+Cisco 2 Same cost savings as Cisco 1, \$60 million each year over the next three years.
+Now, the costs to Vanguard for services rendered are spread out over time. \$20 million of the cost is required up-front, and \$35 million of the cost is incurred in each of the following three years.
+Juniper 1 \$100 million up-front cost to Vanguard for services rendered. \$90 million, \$70 million, and \$5 million of cost savings in each of the following three years, respectively.
+Juniper 2 Juniper will pay Vanguard \$50 million up-front as an incentive and guarantee \$75 million in cost savings at the end of the second year.
+Vanguard will have to pay Juniper \$60 million at the end of the first year.
+Huawei 1 \$20 million up-front cost to Vanguard for services rendered. \$20 mil- lion of cost savings in each of the following three years.
+Huawei 2 Huawei will pay Vanguard \$50 million immediately as an incentive and guarantee \$50 million in cost savings each year for the next two years.
 The cost to Vanguard for services rendered is \$125 million to be paid at the end of the third year, one year after the last cost savings are experienced.

-Table 2: Vanguard IT Bids
+Table 1: Vanguard IT Bids